 NuHealth, the public benefit corporation running the center, presented a plan weeks after McDonald’s letter to appeal insurance denials, restrict overtime and raise the price of hospital services for the first time in over a decade.

-McDonald characterized NuHealth’s plan as “insufficient,” he argued the hospital was lacking a detailed five-year plan to cut ongoing deficits.
-In addition he accused the hospital of not being committed to a search for a new CEO.
-So far, McDonald said, the center has not produced an adequate response.
+McDonald characterized NuHealth’s plan as “insufficient.”
+He argued the hospital was lacking a detailed five-year plan to cut ongoing deficits.
+In addition, he accused the hospital of not being committed to a search for a new CEO.

-NIFA has overseen Nassau’s finances since 1999, when the county was on the verge of financial collapse and required it’s own state bailout.
+NIFA has overseen Nassau’s finances since 1999, when the county was on the verge of financial collapse and required its own state bailout.

 The county budget was passed by Republicans 12-6 in a party-line vote despite NIFA’s concerns, but the budget is subject to NIFA’s final say.
-In the meantime, NuHealth officials maintain that the hospital has made significant strides over the past year, which are attributed to its current management.

 In October, hundreds of hospital employees, first responders, patients, and community members rallied alongside the Hempstead Turnpike to support the immediate restoration of state funding to the center.